LiaScript/docs/README.md

                                --{{3}}--
 If you then click onto connect and a connection could be established, the classroom settings will be closed automatically.
-Otherwise a error message should be provided.
+Otherwise, an error message should be provided.
-If everything worked fine you will see, at least one user within the classroom and the URL of your course will have changed.
+If everything worked fine, you will see, at least one user within the classroom and the URL of your course will have changed.
-You can not either share the new URL, which contains all required configurations, or you can send the room name and the password and the course-URL seperately to your peers.
+You can now either share the new URL, which contains all required configurations, or you can send the room name and the password and the course-URL separately to your peers.
-In this case they will have to repeat these steps.
+In this case, they will have to repeat these steps.

           {{3-4}}
 ![Open Classroom](img/classroom4.png)